-Yarrow has a variety of beneficial effects on people’s health’s disorders.
+Yarrow has a variety of beneficial effects on people’s health disorders.

-It is a strong remedy against heavy sweating and drank hot it can detoxify the body.
+It is a strong remedy against heavy sweating and drinking it hot can detoxify the body.

 Furthermore, yarrow is a natural remedy for lowering blood pressure and improving blood circulation.

 Yarrow also helps against any kind of internal bleeding.